-Nursery Understanding the Modern World We will: Ensure that resource Encourage children between different to any their quest and hair types.
+Nursery Understanding the Modern World We will: Ensure that resource Encourage children between different of the course Answer their quest and hair types.
 Celebrate and value Ensure that resources reflect the diversity of modern Britain Encourage children to talk about the differences they notice between people whilst drawing their attention to similarities between different families and communities.
 Answer their questions and encourage discussion.
-Suggestion: Talk positively about difference appearances, skin colours and hair types.
-Celebrate and value cultural, religious and community events and experiences.
-Help children to learn each other's names, modelling correct pronunciation.
-Autumn 1 Autumn 2 Spring 1 Spring 2 Summ er 1 Summer 2 kills Being special: where do we belong?
+Suggestion: Talk positively about difference appearances, skin colours Autumn 1 Autumn 2 Spring 1 Spring 2 Summe er 1 Summer 2 ills Being special: where do we belong?
 Why is Christmas special for Christians?
 Why is the word 'God' so important to Christians?
 Why is Easter special to Chris stians?
 Which places are special and why?
 Reception and Sl What times/stories are special and why?
 Rece Knowledge and Skills Talk about some religious stories.
 Recognise some religious words Identify some of their own feelings in the stories they hear.
 Identify a sacred text.
 Talk about some of the things these stories teach believers.